rchanrenous/42_projects/philosophers/README.md

 ```
 where the number of philosophers is an integer, each time parameter is in milliseconds.

-Each philosopher is identified by an integer between 1 and number_of_philosophers, and the program outputs each new action (eating, sleeping, thinking) taken by a philosopher, starting by the timestamp of the simulation (in ms).
+Each philosopher is identified by an integer between 1 and *number_of_philosophers*, and the program outputs each new action (eating, sleeping, thinking) taken by a philosopher, starting by the timestamp of the simulation (in ms).

 For instance:
 ```